ek1437/CourtCounter/README.md

 * Creating, positioning, and styling views.
 * Creating interactivity through button clicks and Java code.
 * Commenting and documenting code.
+* Adding button code to app
+* Updating views
+* Properly scoping variables
+* Finding views by their ID

 By Eshawn Karim